What Is Crypto Futures Trading? Complete Guide

 key concepts

-Before placing your first futures trade, there are a few critical terms you need to know — not just to trade, but to avoid costly mistakes.
-These aren’t just definitions — they’re the rules of the game.
+Before placing your first futures trade, understanding a few critical terms is essential, not just to trade, but to avoid costly mistakes.
+These aren’t just definitions.
+They’re the rules of the game.

 • Leverage – The multiplier on your position size.
 10x means your $100 controls $1,000.
 But be warned: the higher the leverage, the tighter the liquidation window.